Talk about this article...

 Overheard in 2022 during oral arguments before a federal judge about the flawed management plans of the Colorado River.

 "A silent acknowledgement that there is a problem, but a public determination that there isn't...that's the problem."

 Overheard in 2019 during a river trip in Grand Canyon National Park.

 "Very soon now, everybody will understand what its like to live on an Indian reservation."

 Overheard on a Zoom Call in 2022 to organize a climate justice movement.

-###The seven states of the Colorado River Basin have always known a day of reckoning would arrive, especially when all their river augmentation proposals failed in the 1960s and again in the 2000s; and for reasons that all the surrounding river basins understand that these water import proposals revealed an insatiable and covetous behavior (See: Letter from Missouri Department of Natural Resources).
+The seven states of the Colorado River Basin have always known a day of reckoning would arrive, especially when all their river augmentation proposals failed in the 1960s and again in the 2000s; and for reasons that all the surrounding river basins understand that these proposals to import water into the Colorado River Basin revealed an insatiable and covetous behavior.

 Have the seven states finally surrendered?
 Actually, they don't have any other choice.
 Since the seven states are totally unprepared and unwilling to create a water use reduction strategy at this critical time in history, this whole matter will likely end in the laps of the federal government with an expectation for a taxpayer bailout, or the judicial branch will receive a petition for some imaginary redress.
 Whereas, changing the baseline misinformation in the 1922 Colorado River Compact to reflect reality, is definately the adult thing to do for this river basin community (See: Sibley's Rivers).